neuroinformatics-unit/datashuttle/docs/source/pages/how_tos/top-level-folder.md

 :::

-When making folders, `make_folders` will only create folders in the working top-level folder.
+When making folders, `create_folders` will only create folders in the working top-level folder.

 Transferring folders (e.g. with `upload_data` or `download_data`) will